 So when your daughter gave her girlfriend a ride home from cheer practice or your son went across town on Saturday to pick up supplies for his science lab project, laws were broken, even though the excursions were school-related.
 If school officials or local police spot a violation of a school permit, the special driving privilege can be suspended and eventually revoked.

 To determine the regulations in your state, contact your local Department of Transportation office or website for more details and guidelines.
-There's also an informational lookup tool at DMV.org.

 It's also a good idea to make sure the insurance policy on the vehicle the student is driving specifically names the student driver.
 If the teen drives more than one vehicle in the household, each auto policy should name the teen as a driver.
-If you're not sure what type of insurance coverage your teen driver requires, contact a Trusted Choice® independent agent for additional guidance.
+If you're not sure what type of insurance coverage your teen driver requires, contact a Trusted Choice® independent insurance agent for additional guidance.